Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

-Taking $m=1$ in each family, all local-global principles are satisfied.
+Taking $m=1$ in each family, all local-global principles hold.
 Indeed, all local-global principles then become those for rational points on the ambient variety, and $\P^{n+1}$ and $Q$ satisfy strong approximation and the Hasse principle, hence our stipulation that $m \geq 2$.

-The first part of this paper concerns weak approximation for semi-integral points on the aforementioned orbifolds.
+The first part of this study concerns weak approximation for semi-integral points on the aforementioned orbifolds.
 More precisely, we are interested in \emph{Campana/Darmon weak approximation} (Definition \ref{def:CWA}).
 We begin with the following result on weak approximation when $Q$ plays the role of orbifold divisor.

 \begin{theorem} The orbifold $(\mathbb{P}^{n+1}_{\O_S},\calQ_m)$ \begin{enumerate}[label=\emph{(\roman*)}] \item satisfies Campana weak approximation and $(\P^{n+1}_{\O_S},\calQ_m)^{\cc}(\O_S)\neq\emptyset$; \item fails Darmon weak weak approximation if $m$ is even. \end{enumerate} \end{theorem}